payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/custom-checkout-merchant-hosted/integrate-with-merchant-hosted-checkout-for-pluxee-card.md

   | udf4 `optional`               | String - User-defined fields (udf) are used to store any information corresponding to a particular transaction.
 For Cross-Border payments: Mandatory for payment aggregators.
 This parameter must include end merchant legal entity name.                                                                                                                                                                                                                                                   | Merchant Corp Ltd                                          |
   | udf5 `optional`               | String - User-defined fields (udf) are used to store any information corresponding to a particular transaction.
 For Cross-Border payments: This parameter must include The invoice ID or invoice number must be collected using this field.                                                                                                                                                                                                                                                 | INV\_2024\_001                                             |

   PayU marks the transaction status based on the response received from the bank.
 PayU communicates the success URL to you if the payment is successful.
 Verify the authenticity of the hash value before accepting or rejecting the invoice order.
-For the list of parameters in the response body for the PayU Hosted integration, refer to [Collect Payment API - Merchant Hosted Checkout](ref:_payment_merchant_hosted) under API Reference.
+For the list of parameters in the response body for the PayU Hosted integration, refer to <Anchor label="Collect Payment API - Merchant Hosted Checkout" target="_blank" href="https://docs.payu.in/reference/_payment_merchant_hosted">Collect Payment API - Merchant Hosted Checkout</Anchor>.
 </Accordion>

 <Accordion title="Sample request" icon="fa-code">